Rebuilding the ART-13 Transmitters

 The next step was to connect the ART-13 to the tuned dipole antenna and actually transmit a signal.
 In this operating position I have other monitoring equipment to check modulation levels and transmitting frequency.
 I set-up four channels on the Autotune for the "most used" frequencies on 75M.
 I then telephoned KØDWC, who is located about 3 miles away, to have him listen at his station to my transmitted signal.
 This provides the penultimate test before actually going "on the air."
 Chuck's report was "an excellent sounding AM signal - clean, clear audio."

 The Final Test - Novemeber 28, 2015 - Of course, the final test is to actually use ART-13 SN: 2054 on the air during a regular AM net.
 My first net to try was the Saturday Morning AM net on 3870kc.
 This net is populated by regular AM ops so the reviews were from the perspective of "broadcast quality" audio.
 I used the TUG-8/DN-50 mike in the DYNAMIC position for hopefully the best quality audio response.
 Conditions were very good and all reports coming back were positive in both audio quality and signal strength.
 I was running SN: 2054 with the Dyna-Sim power supply so I was able to load the transmitter to about 150 watts of carrier power output.
 Antenna was a 135' tuned inverted-vee.
+NOTE 2022: I don't run any of the ART-13 transmitters at over their rated power anymore.
+The AC power supplies have all been modified to have +1150vdc +HV.
+The Auxiliary C value is 100pf.
+The power output is 110 watts on 75M.

 - So, I didn't have to buy anything to get SN:2054 up and running.
 I did